Horse snow safety!

 - You can get special snow inserts from your farrier, you can get all sorts of studs and borium on your horse’s shoes, or you can oil up the hoof and be smart about letting your horse walk around in the snow.
 For climates that only see the occasional snow, you probably have little need for the snow pads or borium, so keep some oily goodness on hand.
 Grooming oils or cooking sprays often work.
 Hoof picks hung on stall doors and paddock gates allow you to do some hoof snow picking easily.

 Grooming oils can create a hoof surface that is less likely to collect snow.

-Borrow the PDZ from your horse to sprinkle around sidewalks and paths.
-It won't turn to slush like cat litter and salts.
+Borrow the zeolites for ammonia to sprinkle around sidewalks and paths.
+It won’t turn to slush like cat litter and salts, and helps things grip.

 The benefits of snow for horses include:

 - Bright chrome!
 Snow is nature’s stain remover.

 - Cooled hooves and legs.
 A horse that struggles with laminitis, bruises, or soft tissue injuries may benefit from standing in the snow.